 Ms Hollingsworth read English Literature and Language at Newcastle University, graduating in 2003.
 Initially teaching in Newcastle upon Tyne, before relocating closer to home and joining the Mercia Learning Trust, Ms Hollingsworth has a range of experience across city secondary schools, as Head of English.
-Apader for English in 2015 through the National College, Ms Hollingsworth has leadership experience across literacy, standards and curriculum design.
+A Specialist Leader in Education (SLE) for English, Ms Hollingsworth has leadership experience across literacy, standards and curriculum design.
 Innovative in her approach to reading and creative writing, a love of learning is at the heart of her work and her lessons.

 Particularly fond of 19th century literature and contemporary poetry, she can usually be caught reading or maybe even writing.
 As an exam marker for AQA GCSE Literature, Ms Hollingsworth has plenty of passion for English to keep her busy.
 She is always looking to further the quality of the Mercia English curriculum and ensuring there are special ‘Mercia moments’ for us all to share.

-Miss Jodi Green - Assistant Headteacher & Head of PE
+Miss J Green - Assistant Headteacher & Head of PE

 Qualifications: BSc (Hons) in Physical Education with QTS

-Before joining Mercia School, Miss Green spent 16 years at Newfield School.
+Before joining Mercia School, Miss Green spent 16 years in a local Sheffield school.
 She excelled in various roles including Teacher of PE, Head of Upper School and Assistant Headteacher.
 Miss Green provided exceptional leadership of assessment and data systems, which significantly contributed to the school's ‘Good’ judgement achieved in 2017.
 An outstanding teacher, Miss Green has a passion for ensuring that all pupils make exceptional progress.
 In March 2020, she became a specialist assessor in educational testing after completing the Certificate in Psychometric Testing, Assessment and Access Arrangements.
 She works closely with the school’s SENCO to make sure pupils who require additional support receive it.

-Mr Adam Brown - Head of Mathematics & Head of Sixth Form
+Mr A Brown - Head of Sixth Form & Head of Mathematics

 Qualifications: BA Economics and Management, PGCE Secondary Mathematics, MA Economics